Services for the Blind and Visually Impaired

 Free Services for Visually Impaired and Blind Adults

 We offer a broad range of educational, social, and recreational classes for adults, all focused on teaching adults how to live well with low vision.
-Braille Institute provides on-site services for visually impaired or blind adults at any of our six Regional Centers, in addition to providing services for the blind through community programs in your area via more than 330 Outreach Locations throughout Southern California.
+Braille Institute provides on-site services for visually impaired or blind adults at any of our seven Regional Centers, in addition to providing services for the blind through community programs in your area via hundreds of Outreach Locations throughout Southern California.
 Learn more about our programs and services for adults.

 Free Services for Blind and Visually Impaired Youth